 Your personal data is shared with Google Analytics for analytical purposes only.
 Google analytics uses anonymised data to collect statistics from our website to show us visitor flows, traffic sources and page views.
-Google Analytics does not collect personal data, but does investigate your surfing behavior (How did you get to this page?
+Google Analytics does not collect personal data, but does investigate your surfing behaviour (How did you get to this page?
 Which pages did you view, etc.)

 Data transfer outside Europe